HDO-PRO/Unofficial-HDO-Box-Repo/README.md

 ---

-# 📖 About HDO Box
+# 📖 About OG HDO Box

-HDO Box is an Android media application designed with a simple interface for discovering and watching movies and television shows.
+OG HDO Box is an Android media application designed with a simple interface for discovering and watching movies and television shows.

-Official platform support includes:
+Official platform support may include:

 - 📱 Android
 - 📺 Android TV
 - 🍎 Limited iOS availability

-This repository exists to provide documentation, FAQs, helpful resources, community information, and official links for HDO Box users.
+This repository exists to provide documentation, FAQs, helpful resources, community information, and relevant links for OG HDO Box users.

 > **This repository does not host APKs, copyrighted media, streaming servers, or modified applications.**